Skip to main content

 • Vaginal dryness, libido changes, urinary frequency or urgency.
 The "genitourinary syndrome of menopause" starts in perimenopause.

 The symptoms overlap with thyroid disease, depression, fibromyalgia, sleep apnea, and a half-dozen other things.
-A real workup distinguishes between them.
+A full workup distinguishes between them.

 • FSH and estradiol.
 Tricky to interpret in perimenopause because of the variability, but worth having a baseline.
 FSH is more useful as a confirmatory finding than as a screening tool.